zamani/autoML-workshop/README.md

 # autoML-workshop
-Material for the AutoML workshop
+Materials for the AutoML workshop